karollynecosta/aws_solutions_architect-associate/README.md

-	Public SSl certificates are issued by CA(Comodo, GoDaddy, letsencrypt...), have an expiration date and reniewd Load Balancer uses an X.509 certificate(SSL/TLS server certificate) You can manage certificates using ACM(Aws Certificate Manager) or upload your own
+	Public SSl certificates are issued by CA(Comodo, GoDaddy, letsencrypt...), have an expiration date and reniewd Load Balancer uses an X.509 certificate(SSL/TLS server certificate) You can manage certificates using ACM(Aws Certificate Manager) or upload your own.
+And to IAM certificate store.

 	HTTPS Listener: You must specify a default certificate or an list of certs to multiple domain Clients can use SNI(Server Name INdication) to specify the hostname they reach